save the date!

 Sight-seeing

 Apart from the time spent at the lodge, we will take several trips into town and around the lake as a group to see the area.
 Down the road is a pueblo mágico or “magical town” called Tzintzúntzan with pre-colonial archeological sites and Spanish colonial architecture.
-The bigger town in the area is called Pátzcuaro where we will go hang one night for a special concert.
+The bigger town in the area is called Pátzcuaro (also a pueblo mágico) where we will hang Saturday night.

-The first year of the retreat we toured a local mezcal distillery on the other side of the lake and tasted some of their products.
+On Friday we do a tour of a local mezcal distillery on the other side of the lake and taste some of their products.

 Lodging and Food

-The lodge has plenty of beds, although in order to accommodate a group like ours it is a shared room situation, with bedrooms capable of sleeping anywhere from 3-6 people.
+The hotel has both private rooms and shared rooms.
+The private rooms are assigned to couples on a first-come first-served basis.
 You can see in the photos examples of the bedrooms, dining hall, and communal spaces, with several outdoor courtyard and patio areas.

 Three meals a day are included in the package- traditional Mexican food prepared on site with local ingredients.
 The lodge also offers a vegetarian meal plan.

-Guest spots - a limited number of guests can join for the price of $1,000.
+Guest spots - a limited number of guest spots are available for $1300.
+The “Early Bird” price is $1200.

-Any two-student pair (student-student or student-guest) can reserve a private room for $2,600 while availability lasts.
-Early Bird private rooms are $2,500.
+Any pair of registrants (student-student or student-guest) can reserve a private room while availability lasts.

 Lake Pátzcuaro and Michoacán, México